sitecoremaster/Sitecore-Diagnostics-Tool/README.md

 If reporting an issue, please do not forget to provide:

 * the report file (if was successfully generated), or otherwise the log files, located in the `%APPDATA%\Sitecore\Sitecore Diagnostics Tool\Logs` folder
-* an [SSPG package](https://marketplace.sitecore.net/Modules/Sitecore_Support_Package_Generator.aspx) of an Instance that you tried to troubleshoot (with extra `C11` and `C12` options checked)
+* all [SSPG packages](https://marketplace.sitecore.net/Modules/Sitecore_Support_Package_Generator.aspx) of a solution that you tried to troubleshoot

-### TROUBLESHOOTING & KNOWN ISSUES

-* The Windows version of application requires Administrator permissions.
-* If some tests could not be run, review the HTML source of the resulting report - it contains internal log information in the bottom of the document that can point to something useful.